uswds/uswds/_components/footers.md

       <li>Links do not have to be grouped in the same way they are in the header navigation (especially if the navigation offers many more links than the footer can).</li>
       <li>Include the newsletter sign up if one of your website’s goals is getting visitors to sign up for a newsletter.</li>
       <li>Link only to social media your agency updates frequently or uses to communicate with customers.</li>
-      <li>Important contact information should be limited to general email or phone numbers, which should be clickable links to dial from a mobile phone.
-(Physical addresses should live on contact pages users can navigate to from the accordion links).</li>
+      <li>Important contact information should be limited to general email or phone numbers (Physical addresses should live on contact pages users can navigate to from the accordion links).</li>
     </ul>
   </div>
   <div class="usa-width-one-half">